WordPress/gutenberg/nux/components/dot-tip/README.md

 ### id

-An identifier that uniquely identifies the tip.
+A string that uniquely identifies the tip.
+Identifiers should be prefixed with the name of the plugin, followed by a `/`.
+For example, `acme/add-to-cart`.

 - Type: `string`
 - Required: Yes